-- McDonald’s serves beer in their German restaurants, but not in the US, which reflects the difference in drinking preferences between the two cultures.
+- McDonald’s serves beer in their German restaurants, but not in the US.
+It reflects the difference in drinking preferences between the two cultures.
 They’ve also incorporated local foods on their menu in some locations — the McArabia in the Middle East, banana pie in Brazil, and the McVeggie, salsa bean burger, and other unique items in India:

 - Seafood is heavily marketed along the east and west coast in the US. since there is a constant supply of fresh seafood throughout the year.